mjordan/islandora_workbench_docs/docs/fields.md

 ## Commenting out CSV rows

-You can comment out rows in your input CSV, Excel file, or Google Sheet by adding a hash mark (`#`) at the start of the value in the first column.
-Commented rows are skipped in Workbench's `--check` and also skipped when Workbench is run without `--check`.
-Commenting works in all tasks that use CSV data.
+You can comment out rows in your input CSV, Excel file, or Google Sheet by adding a hash mark (`#`) as the first character of the value in the first column.
+Workbench ignores these rows, both when it is run with and without `--check`.
+Commenting out rows works in all tasks that use CSV data.

 For example, the third row in the following CSV file is commented out: